 - You, at some point.
 Maybe because something you don't like is being continued, or because what you liked got a crappy continuation, among countless other scenarios.

-- Bill Simmons' friend Daniel needed one when the two were watching the 2011 Red Sox blow a 3-2 lead in the bottom of the 9th against the Baltimore Orioles and minutes later watch the Tampa Bay Rays come back from a 7-0 defecit and beat the New York Yankees 8-7 in extra innings, capping off the largest September collapse in baseball history (the Red Sox had a 9-game lead for the AL Wild Card on September 3rd).
+- Bill Simmons' friend Daniel needed one when the two were watching the infamous "Game 162," in which the 2011 Red Sox blew a 3-2 lead in the bottom of the 9th against the Baltimore Orioles and minutes later watch the Tampa Bay Rays come back from a 7-0 defecit and beat the New York Yankees 8-7 in extra innings, capping off the largest September collapse in baseball history (the Red Sox had a 9-game lead for the AL Wild Card on September 3rd).
 The line itself comes in at 8:45 PM PDT on Simmons' live blog of the games.